xnor-gate/shibboleth_bot/README.md

 After any guess, the round immediately ends and the teams and words are revealed.
 If you're right, your team wins, and you're wrong, your team loses.

 You try to find your team by giving clues about your word.
 The idea is to convince teammates that you share the same word, while being vague or tricky enough that the opposing team won't figure out your word.
 Cluing is freeform.
 You can say whatever you want in your clues, and you can clue whenever you want -- there aren't any turns.
 The only rule is your clues have to be public to everyone.
-You can assume anything someone says during a round is a clue, unless it's marked as "not a clue" ("nac").
+You can assume anything said during a round is a clue, unless it's marked as "not a clue" ("nac").

 A list of 14 or so random words including both secret words is publicly displayed.
 Scanning through it can help you look for words that the other team might be cluing.
 If you find one that seems to match, you might then give clues pretending that's your word to test this theory and try to infiltrate their team.